PAXSTORE/paxstore-openapi-java-sdk/MERCHANT_API.md

 ### Disable a merchant

 Disable merchant API allows the thirdparty system disable a Active/Pendding merchant.
-If disable successful there's not response content from remote server.
+If disable successfully there's not response content from remote server.

 **API**